What is acetabular dysplasia?

 - Radial hip reconstruction — MRI reconstruction technique that takes slices of the hip joint circumferentially around the ball and socket and allows for more accurate identification of areas of potential coexisting femoroacetabular impingement compared to conventional radiography

-Treatments may include non-surgical options such as physical therapy, weight loss and activity restriction.
-If surgery is needed to treat your hip dysplasia, our expert hip surgeons generally recommend a Ganz periacetabular osteotomy to improve the coverage of the hip joint, relieve pain and allow you to resume an active lifestyle.
+Treatments for acetabular dysplasia may include non-surgical options such as physical therapy, weight loss and activity restriction.
+If surgery is needed to treat your hip dysplasia, our expert hip surgeons generally recommend a Ganz periacetabular osteotomy (PAO).
+PAO surgery improves the coverage of the hip joint, relieves pain and allow you to resume an active lifestyle.